eddyson-de/tapestry-react/README.md

 ```

 That's it, now you can import modules written in (C)JSX.
 Just give them the `.(c)jsx` extension and they will be compiled to JavaScript automatically.
-**Note: CJSX transformation may not work with React 0.14 features.**
+**Note: CJSX transformation may not work with React 0.14 and/or React 15 features.**

 ### `/META-INF/modules/app/react-test.cjsx`:
 ```coffeescript